Thynix/pyProbe/README.md

     local   probe-results   pyprobe-add                             peer map=pyprobe
     local   probe-results   pyprobe-read                            peer map=pyprobe

 Then reload the PostgreSQL configuration.
-If there is nothing to migrate, run `python fnprobe/update_db.py` to create the tables and set privileges.
 If migrating from from the sqlite version of pyProbe, run `python fnprobe/migrate_from_sqlite.py`.
 If importing the database dumps, run `python fnprobe/copy_from.py`.
+Now probe collection and analysis can begin!

 ## Usage